c0t088/libregpio/docs/source/libregpio.rst

        GPIO.cleanup()

 .. note::
-       You can use the ``num_events`` parameter if you don't want to wait for the first event occurrence.
+       You can use the ``num_events`` parameter if you want to wait for more than one event occurrence.

 OUT Class examples